blasguzman/open-source-developer-portal/app/resources/customer-verification/handling-verification-statuses.md

 If the document was found to be fraudulent or doesn’t match the identity of the Customer, they will be suspended.

 #### Document failure
 If you receive a `customer_verification_document_failed` webhook, you’ll need to upload another document.
-The document can fail if, for example, the Customer uploaded the wrong type of document or the `.jpg` or `.png` file supplied was not readable (i.e. blurry, not well lit, or cuts off a portion of the identifying image).
+The document can fail if, for example, the Customer uploaded the wrong type of document or the uploaded image was not readable (i.e. blurry, not well lit, or cuts off a portion of the identifying image).
 To retrieve the failure reason for the document upload, you’ll retrieve the document by its id.
 Contained in the response will be a `failureReason` which corresponds to one of the following values:

 * ScanNotReadable
 * ScanNotUploaded